jerdog/jmeiss-personal-2025/content/posts/talk-about-devrel-metrics/index.md

 hero = "/images/posts/devrel-metrics.jpg" # location of images should be in /images/posts/
 tags = [ "devrel", "metrics", "series" ]
 showTableOfContents = true
 summary = "Crunching numbers is hard.
 And OKRs suck.
 So that means we can forget about DevRel metrics, right?
-Well, chat about that now." blueskythread = '3le2ntjjmdu2l'
+Well, let's chat about that now." blueskythread = '3le2ntjjmdu2l'
 +++